Analysis vs. Post-Release Documentation

 - Using diagrams instead of models (see this section for more details)

-- Using essential use cases, user stories and other agile forms of requirements modeling techniques instead of formal requirements lists
+- Using essential use cases, user stories, and other agile forms of requirements modeling techniques instead of formal requirements lists

-The above techniques support analysis effectivity by:
+The above techniques support analysis effectiveness by:

 - avoiding creating comprehensive documentation which quickly becomes outdated and is often not used at all